 tstats command to perform statistical queries on indexed fields in tsidx files.
-The indexed fields can be from normal index data, tscollect data, or accelerated data models.
+The indexed fields can be from indexed data or accelerated data models.

 The required syntax is in bold.

 - | tstats

 - [FROM ( <namespace> | sid=<tscollect-job-id> | datamodel=<data_model_name>.<root_dataset_name> [where nodename = <root_dataset_name>.<...>.<target_dataset_name>)]]

 - Syntax: (count [<field>] | <function>(PREFIX(<string>) | <field>))...
 [AS <string>]

 - Description: Either perform a basic count of a field or perform a function on a field.
 For a list of the supported functions for the

 tstatscommand, refer to the table below.
 You must specify one or more functions.
 You can apply the function to a field, or to a